-- Where such vacancies arise, the LGC should contact the CEO for specific advice and support.
-The CEO will keep the Trust Board informed - The Trust Board is responsible for the dismissal of the Head in line with HR procedures - The LGC and Senior Leadership Team (SLT) at the school will be responsible for discussing and recommending strategic changes to the staffing structure, in line with the Trust's staffing direction, to the Executive Team.
+- Where such vacancies arise, the LGC should contact the Director of Education for specific advice and support. - The Executive Team is responsible for the dismissal of the Head in line with HR procedures - The LGC and Senior Leadership Team (SLT) at the school will be responsible for discussing and recommending strategic changes to the staffing structure, in line with the Trust's staffing direction, to the Executive Team.
 Staffing policies are set by the Trust Board and schools are expected to implement these - Other school staff are appointed by the SLT and Executive Team.
 It is advised that three interviewees are involved in posts above MPR 6 and no fewer than two for all other posts.
 Governors should be involved in the recruitment process for staff with Teaching and Learning Responsibility (TLR) points or other senior leader posts in the school.
 The LGC may also decide to be involved in other appointments if considered appropriate - The LGC will support Trust development by enabling staff to be released to support development projects within, across or outside our schools, and/or delivery of Trust business designed to limit incurring central costs.